LASA Computer Science

-All Computer Science classes are year-long & weighted tech electives
+all Computer Science classes are year-long & weighted tech electives

-The LASA{CS} course sequence covers the primary programming languages Python (Intro), JAVA (AP), C++ (Advanced), and Javascript (Web & Mobile) as well as many data structures and algorithms.
+The LASA{CS} course sequence covers the primary programming languages Python (Fundamentals), JAVA (AP), C++ (Advanced), and Javascript (Web & Mobile) as well as many data structures and algorithms.
 The Digital Electronics class covers transistors, logic, as well as low-level hardware & software concepts including the design & programming of a simple microprocessor.

-If you have any questions or are seeking teacher approval to take AP CS as a freshman, please contact Mr. Shockey ([email protected]) or Mr. Mueller ([email protected]) .
+If you have any questions or are seeking teacher approval to take AP CS as a freshman, please contact Mr. Shockey ([email protected]) or Mr. Mueller ([email protected])

 Course Descriptions

-Introduction to Computer Science ( overview )
+Fundamentals of Computer Science ( overview )

 Grade Placement: 9–12 Credit: 1.0